sd2020spring/sd2020spring.github.io/pages/policies.md

 ### Participation and Professionalism

-We will do lots of fun and useful things during class time.
-You should plan to be there!

-As students, you have some responsibility for creating and maintaining a classroom atmosphere that is conducive to everyone's learning and enjoyment.
+As students, you share responsibility for creating and maintaining a classroom atmosphere that is conducive to everyone's learning and enjoyment.
 We hope you will think about how your participation contributes to the learning environment.

-Some things you can do to help:
+#### Our role
+The teaching team strives to:

+1. Be professional and respectful
+1. Welcome different ways of understanding, knowing and being
+1. Use class time effectively
+1. Actively solicit and respond to feedback
+1. Adhere to our shared agreement around grading
+1. Trust that you know yourself and your needs, interests, and values better than we do
+1. Plan fun and useful learning activities during class time.

+#### Your role
+We ask you to:

+1. Be professional and respectful
-1. Come to class on time!
-We will do our best to use class time effectively.
-Late arrivals are disruptive.
+1. Come to class on time and prepared (e.g. completed reading journal)
-2. Come to class prepared.
-Make sure you have always completed your reading journal.
+1. Be generous with your ideas and your time.
+Help each other.
-3. Try not to fall behind.
+1. Try not to fall behind.
 If we are all working on the same stuff at the same time, everything works better.
+Reach out for help when you need it.
+1. Be reflective.
+Think about what's working and what's not, and take responsibility for making the class work for you.
-4. Be active in discussions in class and online, both asking and answering questions.
+1. Be active in discussions in class and online, both asking and answering questions.
 Complete all class surveys on time.
-5. Take care of your brain.
+1. Take care of your brain.
 Eat well, sleep well, get some exercises.
 Come to class ready to work.
-6. Be professional.
-7. Be respectful.
-8. Be generous with your ideas and your time.
-Help each other.
-9. Be reflective.
-Think about what's working and what's not, and take responsibility for making the class work for you.
-10. Have fun!
+1. Have fun!

+## Seeking Help

+If at any point in the class you find yourself falling behind or struggling, please talk to an instructor or a NINJA.
+The worst thing you can do is to suffer in silence.

+We trust that you are working to the best of your ability and striving to honor your participation pledge.
+If you struggle, we want to help.
+There are resources available for all kinds of problems:

+- NINJA: For help with content, during scheduled hours or by appointment
+- Professors: For help and more detailed explanations during office hours, or office hours by requests
+- Your peers: Many students have great success working in a group
+- Resources Page: The sidebar has a resources page with many online resources for code help that may save you a trip to a NINJA or be useful tools for your understanding
+- Peer Tutors: These are other students who will privately tutor you if you need extra help with course materials.
+It's best to ask for a peer tutor right away if you are having problems keeping up while using other resources.
+- ARCs: These students are trained to help you not with course material, but with life problems that are standing in the way of your work.
+They can assist in many ways such as:
+    - Helping you make a schedule
+    - Sitting with you while you work as a study buddy
+    - Support you while you catch up
+    - Helping you reach out for help

+You can get an ARC or a Peer Tutor by contacting a professor or Disability Services.

+Much of our focus will be on feedback to help you improve rather than on grades that evaluate your performance.
+As part of our feedback system, if your performance in the course is not satisfactory, you will hear from your instructors, and we will work with you to develop a plan to help you get back on track.
+That said, we strongly encourage you to ask for help when you need it rather than waiting for the instructors to approach you with concerns.

 ## Use of Code From External Sources